dimitri/AdventOfCode/README.md

   139.835ms 7162937112
   Puzzle 2: how many recipes to the left of 323081 12671.771ms 20195890

+Day 15: Beverage Bandits
+  TO BE DONE LATER, lacking motivation for this one at the moment

+Day 16: Chronal Classification
+  Puzzle 1: Count samples matching exactly 3 opcodes 20.406ms 529
+  Puzzle 2: Run given program with found opcodes 13.033ms 573
 ~~~

 ## McCLIM visualization of Day 03 Fabrics puzzle